denten-books/plain-text/main.md

-Like Sontag, Shklovsky and his fellow members of the "OPOYAZ" group (instrumental in developing the notion of formalist poetics) were also responded negatively to the Hegelian tradition of reading for symbolic interpretation.
+Like Sontag, Shklovsky and his fellow members of the "OPOYAZ" group (instrumental in developing the notion of formalist poetics) were also responding negatively to the Hegelian tradition of reading for deep, symbolic interpretation.
 In a seminal 1917 volume on the "Theory of Poetic Language," Osip Brik writes, mockingly:[ln3-translate]